 Upsie entered the market with its more comprehensive plans in 2015 to accomplish two goals.
 First, the company wanted to simplify smartphone repair.
 Second, it wanted to cut the gigantic markups phone carriers and big-box retailers tack on to their programs.

-Today, Upsie offers easy-to-understand contracts priced as much as 70% below other plans.
-Upsie protects both new and used smartphones when you buy coverage within 120 days of buying your phone.
+Today, Upsie offers easy-to-understand contracts priced less than other plans.
+Upsie protects both new and used smartphones as long as the phones are in good working condition.
 Further, Upsie plans provide three pathways for repairs.
 They can be done at local certified facilities, including the Genius Bar for iPhones; or, broken phones can be sent to Upsie in a box Upsie supplies; or, Upsie can replace a phone if repairs are not practical.

 Get ready to be pleasantly surprised.
 Check out Upsie’s extended warranty plans